rajnikant357/temperature-converter/README.md

+[🌐 Live Demo](https://rajnikant357.github.io/temperature-converter/) — Try the Temperature Converter instantly in your browser!

 # Temperature Converter Web App

 A simple and modern web application to convert temperatures between Celsius, Fahrenheit, and Kelvin.
 Instantly see the result and the formula used for the conversion.